bigmike613/pingtest/README.md

 # pingtest
-A lightweight dashboard to show ping results.
+A docker based web app that shows the ICMP ping status of devices.

-A lightweight dashboard of ping results.
 It pulls devices from a mysql database, pings them once per minute and returns the result on a webpage.
 It also shows any devices that were down at least once in the last hour. note that only devices that are down are shown.

 Setup: